 Job retraining or upgrading in electronics is available on a full- or part-time basis.
 Credit may be given for prior knowledge, experience and/or training.
-Certificates are available upon successful available upon successful completion of short term training.
+Certificates are available upon successful successful completion of short term training.
 The Associate in Science Degree is awarded upon successful completion awarded upon successful completion of the two-year program.
-Students may continue their education by transferring to the Oregon Institute of Technology to pursue bachelor's in Electronics Engineering Technology and master's degrees.
-For more information, consult your advisor or information, consult your advisor or the Admissions Office.
+Students may continue their education by transferring to the Oregon Institute of Technology to pursue bachelor's in Electronics Engineering Technolgy and master's degrees.
+For more information, consult your advisor or the Admissions Office.